dougollerenshaw/aind-workbench/projects/query_tool/README.md

 ## Usage

+- Select the database environment (Production/Development) and version (V1/V2) using the radio buttons
 - Paste a MongoDB aggregation pipeline (as a JSON array) into the text box
-- Click "Run Query" or press Ctrl+Enter
+- Click "Run Query" or press Enter
-- View results in JSON, Table, or Markdown format
+- View results in Tree or JSON format

 ## Example Queries